Staff

 Favorite Ocean Activity: Whale watching

-Favorite Seafood Dish: Miso glazed sablefish
+Favorite Seafood Dish: Hamachi nigiri

 Mary Stevens

-Mary is the Lead Graphic and UX Designer at FishChoice, working to highlight and further the organization’s mission through creative design solutions for its two online platforms, as well as creating their supplemental marketing and resource materials.
+Mary is the Associate Director of Technology and Design at FishChoice where she works to highlight and further the organization’s mission through accessible and creative user-centric design, innovative tech solutions, and strategic partnerships.
 Prior to joining Fishchoice in 2015, Mary worked as the Digital Content Manager for the City of Boston, creating digital content and constituent communications, and managing updates to Boston.gov.
 It was during this time that she became interested in sustainable food issues while assisting on projects for the Office of Food Initiatives.
 Mary graduated with a B.A. in International Relations from Suffolk University in Boston, Massachusetts.
+Outside of work, Mary enjoys a number of creative outlets as an artist (utilizing recycled materials whenever possible), exploring with her dog Pokey, analogue technology, and an ever expanding music collection.

 Favorite Ocean Movie: JAWS